 As for current school employees who receive a DUI, a current school employee is not automatically rendered ineligible if they receive a DUI.
 However, fact that a DUI is not an offense that requires automatic period of ineligibility for a current employee should be of little comfort to current employees that get a DUI.
 It is still probable that they could be subjected to the ineligibility provisions, given Subsection (f.2) states that nothing in this subsection shall interfere with a school’s ability to make employment, discipline, or termination decisions.
 Thus, the school is free to terminate a current employee because of the DUI, in which case the employee would be seeking prospective employment.
 Therefore, because a prospective employee is ineligible for three (3) years from the expiration of their sentence, the terminated employee would not be able to gain new employment at a school until the period of ineligibility ended.
 Lastly, current teachers with a qualifying DUI would not be able to move to a new school district under any circumstances until the completion of their period of eligibility.
 In essence, if you are a current school employee charged with a DUI, your best option is to find a way to keep your current position.

-You Shouldn’t Assume You’ll Lose Your Job or Teaching Credential
+Don’t Assume You’ll Lose Your Job or Teaching Credential

 It is important to know your options if you are a teacher charged with DUI, and you should not assume that you will lose your job or teaching credential.
 Brian Manchester has extensive training in DUI defense and is even a member of the National College for DUI Defense, the American Chemical Society, and the Society of Forensic Toxicologists.
 Brian Manchester also regularly attends seminars that specifically focus on DUI defenses, and he was also the Educational Chairman for the Pennsylvania Association of Drunk Driving Defense Attorneys.
 For a free consultation, we can be contacted at 1-800-243-4878.